mmacia/tmdb.cr/README.md

 end
 ```

+You can also set the API key in environment variable `TMDB_API_KEY`.
+The value
+of this variable has higher precedence.

 The default language is english, but you can temporarily override the global
 language for a single request by specifying it as an additional parameter: